Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Motivating Examples: Exploring Five Cases of End-of-Chain Libraries

-Based on the dataset results, we now present five motivating cases of no dependency packages at the end of the dependency chain, their impacts on the dependency chain and the implications of their lack of dependencies.
+From the dataset we select five motivating cases of libraries with no dependencies that exist at the end of the dependency chain, their impacts and the implications of their lack of dependencies.
 We select these cases from our sample based on their prospective interest to the software engineering community.

 The first case describes the case of an active, well-maintained package at the end of the dependency chain.
 The second case describes the case of a `classical' package that has remained unchanged for 11 years, that's lack of activity may be a side effect of its simplicity and lack of dependencies.
 In the third case, we take a look at the case of a trivial package nested deep in the dependency chain of the popular \texttt{eslint} package.
 Forth, we observe the case of a package that may appear trivial, but package history and activity suggests otherwise.
 Finally, we look at the case of a package that bundled up and absorbed its dependencies.